-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that causes social communication and interaction problems(1) [1].
-Unfortunately, ASD is becoming more prevalent in the last two decades (2)[2].
-On the other hand, studies show that early diagnosis resulting in early intervention can effectively reduce the disorder’s impacts.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that causes social communication and interaction problems(1).
+Unfortunately, ASD is becoming more prevalent in the last two decades (2).
+On the other hand, studies show that early diagnosis resulting in early intervention can effectively reduce the disorder's impacts.
 Diagnosing autism requires experts to observe children and interview parents to determine the severity of the symptoms.
 Unfortunately, this is a time-consuming and challenging process.
 Furthermore, many cases remain undiagnosed due to the lack of widespread experts, especially in low and middle-income societies.
 Consequently, it becomes essential to develop technology-based screening methods to make screening services cheap and widely available to overcome these challenges.

-Many technology-based methods are originated from the CHAT family(3)[3] questionnaires, in paper-based format or mobile apps or web applications(4)[4].
-These methods employ machine learning algorithms to improve the screening accuracy(5) [5].
-Although these methods are proved effective, they rely on licensed clinicians and observers, making them time-consuming and exhausting(3, 6)[2] [3, 6].
-To overcome the shortcomings of the questionnaire-based systems, many researchers have focused on biological markers of ASD(7)[7] using brain imaging techniques like fMRI(8)[8] or EEG methods to find ASD symptoms(9)[9].
+Many technology-based methods originated from the CHAT family(3) questionnaires, in paper-based format, mobile apps, or web applications(4).
+These methods employ machine learning algorithms to improve the screening accuracy(5).
+Although these methods are proved effective, they rely on licensed clinicians and observers, making them time-consuming and exhausting(3, 6) .
+To overcome the shortcomings of the questionnaire-based systems, many researchers have focused on biological markers of ASD(7) using brain imaging techniques like fMRI(8) or EEG methods to find ASD symptoms(9).

-Although these methods are proved effective, they require costly equipment.
+Although these methods were proved effective, they require costly equipment.
 Furthermore, putting a child in an fMRI or putting on an EEG cap may cause many discomforts limiting the usage of these approaches.
-On the other hand, wearable devices like smart glasses or sensors are used for ASD screening(10, 11) [10, 11].
+On the other hand, wearable devices like smart glasses or sensors are used for ASD screening(10, 11).
 Despite the lower cost of these systems compared to fMRI and EEG, they still need to be conducted at dedicated centers.
 Intelligent observation of behaviors is a method to overcome the challenges of biometric and wearable methods.
-For instance, Moghaddas et al. developed a vision-based method to screen children with ASD based on the interaction between children with ASD and a parrot-like robot(12) [12].
-Although this approach reduces mentioned difficulties in wearable methods, but still depends on dedicated centers to conduct the screening.
+For instance, Moghaddas et al. developed a vision-based method to screen children with ASD based on the interaction between children with ASD and a parrot-like robot(12).
+Although this approach reduces mentioned difficulties in wearable methods, it still depends on dedicated centers to conduct the screening.

-That is why home-based IoT devices such as the intelligent toy car(13)[13] were designed to perform screening in children’s natural settings at a very low cost.
+That is why home-based IoT devices such as the intelligent toy car(13) were designed to perform screening in children's natural settings at a very low cost.
 Along with this trend, in this study, we improved our intelligent toy car by incorporating two shaft encoders on the wheels of our car to investigate if children with autism focus on the wheels instead of the whole car more than Typically Developed (TD) children.
-This new modality, combined with its initial modality, which was based on capturing the acceleration features in playing with the car, helped improve screening accuracy by 10%.
+This new modality, combined with its initial modality, which was based on capturing the acceleration features in playing with the car, helped improve screening accuracy by more than 10%.
 In other words, our contribution is in incorporating two modalities to better screen ASD.

 2. Related work